Plateform M&Ms

 Staff involved: Yann Combes

-The platform is equipped with small devices for preparing samples prior to analysis.
+The platform is equipped with small equipment allowing for the preparation of samples prior to analyses.
 It offers:

-• Implementation of analytical processes (preparation, filtration, centrifugation, freeze-drying, UV irradiation, grinding, dissection)
+– Implementation of analytical processes and or sample preparation: centrifugation, filtration, lyophilisation, UV irradiation, grinding, dissection)

 Staff involved: Cécile Bossy, Alexandra Coynel, Yann Combes, Emilie Dassié, Camille Dutour, Laureline Labadie, Nicolas Layglon, Laurie Payet